GetDutchie/test_rail_dart/CONTRIBUTING.md

 ## Road Map

 There are some outstanding models and endpoints that need to be implemented.
-Feel free to follow the docs and push up a pr for some of these outstanding models.
+Feel free to follow the docs from Test Rail and push up a pr for some of these outstanding models.

 [Categories](https://gurock.com/testrail/docs/api/reference/)
 - Case Fields